twbs/bootstrap/README.md

 Using bootstrap extras requires using the LESS framework in your development environment.
 At this time, you can avoid having to do this by simply downloading the latest releases of Bootstrap extras from GitHub.

-1. Download complete bootstrap files from http://twitter.github.com/bootstrap
+1. <a href="http://twitter.github.com/bootstrap">Download complete bootstrap files</a>.
 2. Simply paste everything into the root of this directory (at the same level as index.html and 404.html)
 3. Edit /less/bootstrap.less
 4. After this line:<pre>